 |Q:||When I am trying to login, the session is

 terminated before I get any connection.|

-server side.
-See instructions above on cleaning cache at your side.
+NX version either on a client or server side.
+See instructions above on cleaning cache at your

 rm -Rf .nx

 |Q:||I login to my desktop and some panels are missing or

 |A:||This is known to happen when users login

 locally and remotely on the same computer at the same time.
 Since both the applications started by